dineshkummarc/phpmyBugs2/README.md

 - [ ] /phpmyBugs2/: error 'Wrong token.
 Please send again the form.'
 - [ ] crowdin.yml file uses 2 letter language codes, check the Dependencies with any other tool
 - [ ] themes like pmb-red.min.css, phpmybugs.min.css, app.min.css and default.min.css uses the same color combination
+- [ ] /phpmyBugs2/: the theme '\phpmyBugs2\public\theme\pmb-red', shows dark blue color instead of red as marked in the theme.

 ### v2.15
 - [ ] New Language supported (_ar_), i.e. Arabic, a **right to left language** in nature